 Potential Business Interruption Insurance:

-Business interruption insurance compensates a business for the loss of revenue that can result from a covered risk.
+Business interruption insurance compensates a business for the loss of revenue that can result from a covered risk and make it a successful business.
 For example, severe flooding may cause a retail store to shut down for several days or longer so the water can be drained and water damage can be repaired.

 If something like this were to happen, it would require you to not just pay for the repairs or replacement, but also you would be missing out on customers who might come to the store to buy things.